FOREX-Euro, high-yield currencies gain on Franco-German pledge

 plan.

-changes to the euro zone rescue fund.
-They are the only two euro
+the changes to the euro zone rescue fund.
+They are the only two

 The euro rose to a 4-1/2 month high against the Swiss franc